tdeborge/FIS-Workshop-Yasumi/lab-2-creating-fis-starter-app.md

 And import the project.

+### Create PuzzleStarter

-### Create PuzzleStarterCreate a new Project based on the Maven Module Wizard:
+Create a new Project based on the Maven Module Wizard:

 ![](/assets/MavenModuleWizard.png)